 Server Compatible Functions

-Which means you can, in theory call any function in any environment.
-However you need to be aware that some functions don't make sense, and therefore shouldn't be called from some environments.
+You need to be aware that some functions don't make sense, and therefore shouldn't be called from some environments.

 BaseElements Plugin and Single threads

 The BaseElements plugin is not currently coded as "thread safe" for all functions.
 An instance of the plugin has a single store of temporary storage that it's using during and in between operations ( things like storing the SMTP settings, before the SMTP send, or the HTTP headers before a call ).